bethpilipala/startup/notes.md

   * They are called StopFunction (to stop the instance) and StartFunction (to start it again)
   * Added an environment variable called INSTANCE_ID to each function that contains the EC2 instance id (i-xxxxxxxx)
     * **Important:** if the EC2 instance is changed (destroyed and then spun up), I will have to manually go in and change the environment variables to match the new EC2 instance id
+  * Attached the EC2SchedulerRole IAM Role
+* Schedule Events with **EventBridge**
+  * Created 2 events, StopEC2Nightly and StartEC2Daily
+  * Calls the Lambda functions I created
+  * Stops at 12am MDT and starts at 7am MDT

+To enable it, go into EventBridge and enable the two events.

-This means that when I have it enabled, my website will be unreachable during the hours of ___.
+This means that when I have it enabled, my website will be unreachable during the hours of 12-7am.
 But it will be cheaper for me.
 In the future I could change this by completely restructuring how things work and use other Amazon services like Amplify Hosting, AWS Lambda, DynamoDB and Amazon Cognito (this will probably be after this class is ended).

+Try this: CloudWatch Alarms (e.g., low CPU usage for N minutes) to trigger a stop function dynamically instead of fixed times.

 ## Caddy